parkervg/DestT5/README.md

 ```

 ## Performance
-Below we display the exact-match (EM%) and execution-accuracy (EX%) of DestT5 on the auxiliary test sets available in the [NLEdit codebase](https://github.com/MSR-LIT/NLEdit).
+Below we display the exact-match (EM%) and execution-accuracy (EX%) of DestT5 on the [SPLASH dataset](https://github.com/MSR-LIT/Splash), as well as the auxiliary test sets available in the [NLEdit codebase](https://github.com/MSR-LIT/NLEdit).
 <table>
 <thead>
   <tr>